Question: How can I tell if my sunscreen is stable?

 Answer:

-Physical sunscreens are all photostable.
-The stability of chemical sunscreens, however, depends on the particular UV filter used in the sunscreen.
+Physical sunscreens, those with only titanium dioxide and/or zinc oxide, are all photostable.
+The stability of chemical sunscreens, however, depends on the particular UV filter used in the sunscreen formulation.

-Photostability is an issue if your sunscreen contains avobenzone.
+Photostability is an mainly issue if your sunscreen contains avobenzone or octinoxate, two of the more unstable sunscreen agents.
 If your sunscreen doesn't have avobenzone as one of its active ingredients, then your sunscreen is most likely stable.
-Most of the other UV filters are photostable, so you don't have to worry about photostability issues with non-avobenzone sunscreen filters.
+Most of the other UV filters are photostable, so you usually don't have to worry about photostability issues with non-avobenzone sunscreen filters.

 If your sunscreen does contain avobenzone, check to see if there is octinoxate.
 Avobenzone is already unstable, but it can become even more unstable when combined with octinoxate.
-Avobenzone, however, can be stabilized with octocrylene or other UV filters.
+Avobenzone, however, can be stabilized with octocrylene or other UV filters and stabilizers.

-Basically, here's what you should do to check photostability:
+Here's what you should do to check the photostability of your sunscreen:

 Step 1: